gyf1214/ruby-caffe/README.md

 ### Put everything in search path ###

-If you put all the headers and libs required in default search path (like `/usr/local` & `/usr`), and uses the default setting (with GPU mode) then everything should be ok
+If you put all the headers and libs required in default search path (like `/usr/local` & `/usr`), and use the default setting (with GPU mode) then everything should be ok

 ## Build ##